ozan2003/cloakimg/README.md

 # cloakimg

-Command-line tool for hiding and extracting UTF-8 text in images using RGB LSB steganography.
+A command-line tool for hiding and extracting UTF-8 text in images using RGB LSB steganography.

 ## Features